 IRS/Government Imposter.
-In these scams, the fraudster calls impersonating a government employee.
-The most common one is a scammer impersonating the IRS saying you owe back taxes and needing you to pay immediately via your credit card or by purchasing a pre-paid card and calling them back with the card number.
-Other variations include scammers calling saying you’ve missed jury duty and need to pay a fine.
+This scam tops our list for the second year in a row.
+Although federal authorities have been successful in shutting down some operators of this scam, the U.S. Treasury Department reports more than 10,000 calls are still made per week and over the last two years, victims have lost a reported $15 Million.
+The scam usually involves a scammer impersonating the IRS saying you owe taxes and needing you to pay immediately via your credit card or by purchasing a pre-paid debit card and calling them back with the card number.
+Other variations we’ve seen in Kansas include scammers calling saying you’ve missed jury duty and need to pay a fine.
 We’ve even had scammers call impersonating the attorney general’s office saying they were going to come arrest you if you don’t pay a fine immediately.
-Even the IRS does not use such threatening tactics to try to get you to pay up.
-Most often, when you owe money to a government agency, they are going to send you notices by mail.
-If you do get something in the mail, it’s a good idea to look up that agency’s number in the blue pages of a phone book or on their official website and call to make sure it’s a legitimate letter.
+Remember, when you owe money to a government agency, they are going to send you notices by mail.
+If you do get something in the mail, it’s a good idea to look up that agency’s number in the blue pages of a phone book or on the agency’s official website and call to make sure it’s a legitimate letter.

 More information on how to protect yourself from these and other scams is available on our consumer protection website at www.InYourCornerKansas.org or by calling our consumer protection hotline at (800) 432-2310.